vrutkovs/slides-istio-intro/istio.md

 but what about my app?

-* How does my service map look like?
 * Why is it taking so long to process a request?
-* How many RPS does my service get?
+* What's the performance of my services?
 * How many 404/5xx errors are my users seeing?
 * How do I rollout the new version just for a fraction of users?
+* How do my services connect to each other?

 ---
 ### Istio